kumarmukesh88/Masters/README.md

 This project has been used to study how large language models can be used for automated course understanding.
 Different prompt styles and model settings have been tested across several tasks.

-The main aim of the project has been to check how well language models can:
+The main aim of the project has been to check how well Prompts and language models combination can:

 - summarise course content
 - extract skills from course data